Decor Ideas

 Which rooms are easiest to improve with feng shui inspiration?

-Living rooms, bedrooms, entryways, and dining rooms are often the easiest because mood, flow, and layering show up clearly there.
+Living rooms, bedrooms, entryways, dining rooms, and workspaces are often the easiest because mood, flow, light, and layering show up clearly there.

 What weakens feng shui inspiration?